 Farnham has had to overcome tremendous adversity to bring her music to the world.
 But in so doing, it has fueled a passion to create music that touches people in a universal way.
 It has also birthed a true humanitarian who is just as passionate about standing up for others in need.
 From mentoring inner city kids in Compton and Los Angeles, to providing transitional housing for the homeless, rescuing pets, supporting veterans and organizing six benefits supporting music education and ethnic unity, Farnham is a woman who consistently goes the extra mile.

 The artist's intense passion and skill have resulted in a Billboard Top 40 hit with “Necessary Groove” ('Vintage' LP), and in 2018 five music awards plus other accolades.
 She has won many awards for her recordings in English and Spanish including: a total of six Global Music Award Medals, a Los Angeles Music Award, a Producer's Choice Honors Award for Best Female Singer/Songwriter in 25 Years (Quarter Century run of Los Angeles Music Awards), the coveted Hollywood F.A.M.E.
 Award for Special Achievement, Singer Songwriter, a Las Vegas Counter Culture Award for "Best Jazz Performer", a Rotary Outstanding Service Award and many others.
-In 2019, she's already won another four awards, including the honor of being one of the youngest Albert Nelson Marquis Lifetime Achievement Award recipients.
+In 2019, she won another four awards, including the honor of being one of the youngest Albert Nelson Marquis Lifetime Achievement Award recipients.
 In 2020, she won her seventh Global Music Award.